Code-Institute-Submissions/codeinstitutemilestoneproject1/README.md

   * Used to add a talbe border to the tables in [competitions.html](competitions.html) and [schedule.html](schedule.html)
 * Code Institute's Love Running Project
   * Used to create the social media links in the footer element of all pages
+  * Used to style the social media links in the footer element of all pages
+  * Used to style the 3 bottom row elements on the homepage
 * [Font Awesome](https://fontawesome.com/)
   * Used to add the social media logos in the footer element of all pages
 * Code Institute's Coder's Coffeehouse Project
   * Used to create the Contact Information section in [contactus.html](contactus.html)
+  * Used to style the Contact Information section in [contactus.html](contactus.html)
 * [Unasplash](https://unsplash.com/)
   * Used for images on the site
 * [FreeImages](https://www.freeimages.com/)